 When in force, the treaty will provide a regime of liability and compensation for damage caused by HNS cargoes transported by sea, including oil and chemicals, and covers not only pollution damage, but also the risks of fire and explosion, including loss of life or personal injury as well as loss of or damage to property.
 The HNS Convention establishes the principle that the 'polluter pays' by ensuring that the shipping and HNS industries provide compensation for those who have suffered loss or damage resulting from an HNS incident.
 An HNS Fund will be established, to pay compensation once shipowner's liability is exhausted.
 This Fund will be financed through contributions paid post incident by receivers of HNS cargoes.

 Both Canada and Turkey provided, as required by the treaty, data on the total quantities of liable contributing cargo.
-Turkey reported more than 25.4 million tonnes of cargo received.

 Entry into force of the treaty requires accession by at least 12 States, meeting certain criteria in relation to tonnage and reporting annually the quantity of HNS cargo received in a State.
 The treaty requires a total quantity of at least 40 million tonnes of cargo contributing to the general account to have been received in the preceding calendar year.

 The treaty has now been ratified by three States, Canada, Norway and Turkey.
-The total quantity of contributing cargo has reached 28.7 million tonnes, or nearly 72% of that required for entry into force.

 IMO Secretary-General Kitack Lim welcomed the notable progress towards entry into force of the HNS Convention, seen as the key missing piece needed to complete IMO’s comprehensive liability and compensation regime.